Person walking down a sunlit path surrounded by trees at sunrise

 Acute Psychiatric Mental Health Care Near Santa Monica

-Ocean View Psychiatric Health Facility offers specialized acute psychiatric mental health care near Santa Monica, CA, dedicated to adults aged 18 and older experiencing mental health crises.
+Ocean View Psychiatric Health Facility offers specialized acute psychiatric mental health care for Santa Monica residents near Santa Monica, CA, dedicated to adults aged 18 and older experiencing mental health crises.
 Our comprehensive inpatient and outpatient programs focus on stabilization, medication management, and recovery support, ensuring personalized treatment tailored to each individual’s needs.
-We collaborate with local providers and accept most insurance plans to make acute psychiatric mental health care accessible for residents of Southern California.
+We collaborate with local providers and accept most insurance plans to make acute psychiatric mental health care accessible for residents of LA County and Southern California.

 FAQs